-Regarded as among the premier spas in the world, the Oriental Spa also sets the standard for Asian-style spa treatment.
-Depending on...
+Regarded as among the premier spas in the world, the Oriental Spa sets the standard for Asian-style spa treatment.
+Depending on where...

 Oriental Hotel Thai Cooking School

-Located across the river in an antique wooden house, the Oriental’s cooking class spans a daily revolving menu of four dishes.
-Cooking...
+Located across the river in an antique wooden house, the Oriental’s cooking classes span a daily revolving menu of four Thai dishes, and...